yalevras/obsidian/Brain/Work/Updates/October.md

 Oct 28th
-okay so the script and command are working for nisa boot interrupt a little bit for now, BUT it is not sending the raw command on asp correcty i am getting malformed function call at nisa.asp:107:12
+okay so the script and command are working for nisa boot interrupt a little bit for now, BUT it is not sending the raw command on asp correctly i am getting malformed function call at nisa.asp:107:12